Your email address is an important part of your online marketing efforts.

 This advice is easy to follow if you are starting your therapy practice from scratch.
 But what if you’ve been using a free email address for years?

 Well, you could always just keep on using it.
 Getting a custom email address is nice, but it probably won’t make or break your practice.
+It’s also okay to get a Google Apps or Hushmail email just for sending sensitive information, and then keeping your old email address to handle routine scheduling and similar emails.

 But if you’d like to switch, there’s a pretty easy way to do that.
 First, update your website so all new clients email your new email address.
 Then set up your old email address to automatically forward all incoming emails to your new email address.
 If your old email address is in gmail, this guide will walk you through the process (if you don’t use Gmail, a quick web search should help you find the instructions for the service you do use.)